+It’s time to discuss the Common Myths about Foundation Repair.
 Your home’s foundation is very important.
 You need to monitor it closely, and if you see cracks and damage, you must take these seriously.
-A small crack can lead to a bigger one in no time, and if you put off having this repaired until tomorrow, you are basically risking your family’s safety and you might just need to spend more money in repairs.
-Because there are so many articles you can find online about foundation repair and maintenance, there are a lot of individuals who think they can manage repairs on their own.
+A small crack can lead to a bigger one in no time, and if you put off having this repaired until tomorrow, you are risking your family’s safety, and you might need to spend more money on repairs.
+Because there are so many articles you can find online about foundation repair and maintenance, a lot of individuals think they can manage repairs on their own.

-DIY instructions may sometimes be reliable, however, without professional knowledge and the right tools; you might end up with further damage on your home’s foundation.
-It is still best to consult with a professional rather than placing things on your own hands.
+DIY instructions may sometimes be reliable; however, without professional knowledge and the right tools; you might end up with further damage to your home’s foundation.
+It is still best to consult with a professional rather than place things in your own hands.

-If you look around websites with information on foundation repairs, especially those with forums or comment sections, you might have probably seen thoughts and “experiences” of other homeowners.
-You might even come across situations that are similar to yours, and you are led to believe that their solution could also be applicable to your home’s foundation.
+If you look around websites with information on foundation repairs, especially forums or comment sections, you might have probably seen the thoughts and “experiences” of other homeowners.
+You might even come across similar situations, and you are led to believe that their solution could also be applicable to your home’s foundation.

 1. You can repair cracks on your foundation permanently with polyurethane sealants and high-tech epoxies.

 While these products are strong enough to provide temporary repairs, don’t trust that sealants and epoxies can permanently repair a foundation.
-These are basically Band-Aid solutions to address a problem that could be more damaging to your entire home in the future.
-It is best to have an expert take a look at your foundation and determine whether there’s a bigger problem that needs to be fixed right away.
+These are Band-Aid solutions to address a problem that could be more damaging to your entire home in the future.
+It is best to have an expert look at your foundation and determine whether there’s a bigger problem that needs to be fixed immediately.

 2. Replace your damaged foundation with a new one to make sure it won’t give you any more problems.

-3. Poured concrete foundation is stronger than concrete block foundation.
+3. Poured concrete foundation is stronger than a concrete block foundation.

 It always depends on the quality of materials and workmanship in order for you to say that a foundation is too weak or strong enough.
-Depending on the soil condition, wall support, drainage systems and so on, a concrete block could be strong enough as a foundation of your home.
+Depending on the soil condition, wall support, and drainage systems, a concrete block could be strong enough as a foundation for your home.
 Always ask an expert for advice to make sure.

-If you need honest, reliable and cost-effective assistance for your foundation repair and maintenance needs, contact the experts from Aquatech Waterproofing.
+If you need honest, reliable, cost-effective assistance for your foundation repair and maintenance needs, contact the experts from Aquatech Waterproofing.